Max Paukner ’17

 Originally from Brewster, NY

-Max Paukner ’17 plans to attend NYU in the fall of 2018 to begin a PhD program in organic chemistry.
-He recently completed a year-long research assistant post in the biochemistry department at Albert Einstein Medical College in the Bronx.
+Max Paukner ’17 completed a year-long research assistant post in the biochemistry department at Albert Einstein Medical College in the Bronx, then earned an MS in Chemistry at NYU.
+He’s now a full-time chemistry researcher.

 For his senior project at Purchase, he designed and built an automated, modular environmental control chamber, which he then used to conduct biological experiments using a flowering weed Arabidopsis thaliana, to prove the chamber’s viability as an inexpensive, open-source alternative to large and costly environmental control systems for use on smaller research projects or those with limited funding.